CZLLx/BF4-CheatBase/README.md

 * ESP Line
 * No Recoil, No Spread

-## ToDo :
+## How to use

-1. Add Your Code
+1. Install VisualStudio
-2. Some bugs fix
+2. DirectX SDK Jun10
-3. Compile
+3. Compile (Release + x64)
-4. Protect from Punkbuster
+4. Protect from PunkBuster